M

 The Everest Base Camp Trek is generally safe for trekkers when following proper precautions.
 Trails are well-marked, and local guides provide essential support.
 Potential risks include altitude sickness, weather changes, and minor injuries from uneven paths.
 Alpine Club of Himalaya emphasizes preparation, reliable guidance, and safety briefings before and during the trek.
 Travelers are advised to follow local advice, stay hydrated, and carry a basic medical kit.
 The company ensures communication access and monitoring of weather and trail conditions throughout the trek.

-The weather in the Everest region is highly variable and can change rapidly, especially at higher altitudes.
-Trekkers can experience sunny mornings, cold nights, and occasional snow or rain.
-The region is known for its pristine natural environment, including glaciers, rivers, alpine meadows, and dense forests.
-Alpine Club of Himalaya promotes responsible trekking practices, such as minimizing plastic use, proper waste disposal, and respecting local customs and wildlife.
-Travelers are encouraged to carry eco-friendly gear and support conservation efforts to preserve the unique Himalayan ecosystem for future generations.
+The weather in the Everest region can be unpredictable, changing quickly, especially at higher altitudes.
+Trekkers may enjoy sunny mornings, chilly nights, and sometimes even snow or rain.
+This breathtaking region is home to glaciers, rivers, alpine meadows, and dense forests.
+At Alpine Club of Himalaya, we encourage responsible trekking—minimizing plastic use, disposing of waste properly, and respecting local traditions and wildlife.
+Travelers are urged to use eco-friendly gear and support conservation efforts, helping preserve the pristine Himalayan environment for generations to come.

 Connectivity during the Everest Base Camp Leisurely Trek is limited but available in major villages and tea houses.
 WiFi is usually available in Namche Bazaar, Tengboche, Dingboche, and Gorakshep, often at a nominal fee.
 The connection can be slow and unreliable, particularly during bad weather or heavy traffic.
 Trekkers should not rely on constant internet access and are encouraged to disconnect from digital devices to fully enjoy the natural beauty and cultural experiences.